 You can find any cuisine in this small dense city.
 Start your day with an English breakfast, then grab a bite of dim sum for lunch before indulging in some Hong Kong-style afternoon tea.
 The perfect day would end with a Korean BBQ dinner, washed down with an after-hours German craft beer.

-Although there are some fantastic world cuisine restaurants in the city, a real foodie would want to explore the local flavours – food that is Honk Kong’s speciality, full of unique ingredients and tastes that define the culinary heritage of the city.
+Although there are some fantastic world cuisine restaurants in the city, a real foodie would want to explore the local flavors – food that is Honk Kong’s specialty, full of unique ingredients and tastes that define the culinary heritage of the city.

 So, here’s my list of must-eats when you’re in Hong Kong

 The Hong Kong egg tart is an international sensation.
 You will find egg tarts anywhere there’s a Chinese community – and there’s pretty much a Chinese community in every part of the world.

 The Hong Kong-style egg tart comes in two forms; One is the classic pie crust, and another is with a flaky crust.
 My personal favorite is the flaky crust because it feels a lot less dense, and thus, you get to eat more!